cembeddedavratmegaavr-gcc

 Solution

-• The Issue was solved by reducing the Timer frequency.
-I have changed the prescalar of 8 to 64.
-The Issue was with the TCNT update command in the ISR.
-It was not updating before timer count to next tick.
-When Timer frequency is reduced, it get sufficient time to update the TCNT before it count to next tick.
+• The issue was solved by reducing the timer frequency.
+I have changed the prescaler of 8 to 64.
+The issue was with the TCNT update command in the ISR.
+It was not updating before a timer count to the next tick.
+When the timer frequency is reduced, it gets sufficient time to update the TCNT before it counts to the next tick.